Chasing Truth: Chapter 21

 Mari didn’t try to hide the bite in her tone.
 Tyler had an agenda.
 She would be stupid to forget that.
 She watched his gaze dip to the stuffed animal.
 His lips curved at the corners and he took a small step forward.
 She stopped once more.

-He slipped his hands into the pockets of his jeans and his eyes lifted to rest on her face.
+He slipped his other hand into the pocket of his jeans and his eyes lifted to rest on her face.

 “You’re still mad.
 I get that.
-I left the other night when I didn’t want to.
+I left the other night when I didn’t want to, with a lot of things still between us.
 I gave you the time and the space you asked for, but now it’s time for us to talk.”

 “You know, I’m noticing a theme here.
-You make a decision and everyone’s just supposed to fall in line with it.”
+You make a decision and I’m just supposed to fall in line with it.”

 “Wait me out.
 And hold your breath while you do it,” she added over her shoulder as she started around him.